-The Chelsea striker seemed surprised that his in-form team-mate has not made the cut for La Roja, but admits that his omission demonstrates the national team's strength in depthFernando Torres has revealed that Juan Mata is unhappy after being left out of the most recent Spain squad.
+The Chelsea striker seemed surprised that his on-form teammate has not made the cut for La Roja, but admits that his omission demonstrates the quality available to Del Bosque.Fernando Torres has revealed that Juan Mata is unhappy after being left out of the most recent Spain squad.

-The former Valencia man has been in fine form for Chelsea so far this season but the Stamford Bridge No.9 believes his club-mate's international omission is just a sign of the strength in depth available to La Roja boss Vicente del Bosque.
+The former Valencia man has been in fine form for Chelsea so far this season but the striker believes his clubmate's international omission is just a sign of the strength in depth available to La Roja boss Vicente del Bosque.

 "The national team doesn't always play with the same players, there are players who come in and others who go out.
 That's the greatness of this team, we have 23 starting players."

-Torres also insisted that the world and European champions are not contemplating their high-profile Group I clash against France on Tuesday, but are instead completely focused on Friday's trip to Belarus.
+Torres also insisted that the world and European champion is not contemplating a high-profile Group I clash against France on Tuesday, but is instead completely focused on Friday's trip to Belarus.

 "This [Belarus] is the important game, not against France," Torres insisted.
-"We'll have time to think about that one, in Spain we would like to see the game on TV, but we will have to wait to see what happens."
+"We'll have time to think about that one.
+In Spain we would like to see the game in TV, but we will have to wait to see what happens."

 The game against France could represent the first time Torres walks out onto the Vicente Calderon pitch since leaving Atletico Madrid in 2007, and the former Rojiblancos captain admits that it would mean a lot to him.

 "This is the first time I'll play there if God wants," he explained.
 "It will be an important and special day."